SungeunKim01/video-game-trends-analyzer/Performance/Performance.md

 (which browsers, what browser versions, what kind of device, OS, width and height of viewport as reported in the console with `window.screen`) -->

+For measuring the performance of our site, we mostly used WebPageTest's Instant Test on the Render deployment of our site, testing both Site Performance and doing the Lighthouse test.
+We also looked at the network tab of the inspector to check how long requests took and if things were being cached.
+The width and height of the viewport is 1920 x 1080.

+Yan Chi: I used Google Chrome version 142.0.7444.176 on my Windows desktop.

 ---

 ## Baseline Performance